 Take a break from your screens and check out some of these non-traditional ways to stay active this winter in the Forest City!

 Located just outside of London, Circle R Ranch is a great way to spend a winter afternoon while getting in some great exercise!
 They offer five different trails for cross country skiing, ranging in difficulty and distance – great for beginners or those who have been skiing for years.
 In addition to this, they also have a dedicated trail just for snowshoeing, so even if skiing isn’t for you, you can still be active at Circle R!
 Not sure what the conditions will be like?
 They have that covered too.
 Check out their website for more information around daily rates, memberships and rental costs.

-Outdoor skating adventure
+enjoy an Outdoor skating adventure